PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 This would allow syntax like `if`, `while` and pipeline chain operators to be usefully combined with native commands.

+### Add "strict" native command option

+An additional value to the `$PSStrictNativeCommand` preference enum could treat creation of an `ErrorRecord` for native commands in the same way as this is treated elsewhere.
+Described here as a Boolean, could be considered as an enum to allow for future expansion.
+Possible values are:

+- `$false`: (the default) ignore non-zero exit codes.
+This is the same as existing PowerShell treatment of this case.
+- `$true`: Populate the error stream of the native command with an `ErrorRecord` associated with an `ExitException` exception.

 #### Sanitize semantics of treating a native command as a conditional value